 The Basics of a Living Will

 A living will is a legal document that gives instructions on what to do and not to do if you become incapacitated and are unable to make these decisions.
 For example, if you were to get into an accident that causes a brain injury and are unable to make the most basic of decisions, you will need someone to make emergency health care decisions on your behalf.

-A living will can include the following information:
+A living will may include the following information:

 Life-Prolonging Medical Care – Your living will should have instructions on whether you want medical treatments that will prolong your life in the event that your life is near its end.
 For example, you need to be put on a respirator to help you breathe.
 This also includes the administration of food and water to help you survive.